 The more moisture in the air, the more difficult it will be to keep the caramels from getting runny with time.
 Sometimes this can be a good thing, as in the case of caramels that I let too cook too long that were too chewy to eat.
 After a few days in the moist seaside San Diego air, their texture was perfect.
 But a softer caramel would have gone to mush.
 If you live in a humid climate, keep your caramels under wrap.

 A Note About the Dosing on this recipe!

 Caramels contain so much butter, it’s easy to make them stronger, for those who need it, by swapping in more cannabis butter for the unmedicated butter.
-Use the dosing calculator tool included in my Free Dosing class to adjust the recipe to your individual needs, or better yet, get my dosage calculator tools (that you'll use over and over again) to do the math for you (see below).
+Take my Free Dosing class to learn adjust the recipe to your individual needs, or better yet, get my dosage calculator tools (that you'll use over and over again) to do the math for you (see below).